 Do not jump if the machine tips.
-Operator will be unlikely to jump clear and the machine may crush the operator.
+You will be unlikely to jump clear and the machine may crush you.

 Load and unload from trucks or trailers carefully.
-Be sure truck is wide enough and on a firm level surface.
+Be sure truck is wide enough and secured on a firm level surface.
 Use loading ramps and attach them properly to truck bed.
 Avoid trucks with steel beds because tracks slip more easily on steel.

 Be careful on slopes.
-Use extra care on soft, rocky or frozen ground.
-Machine may slip sideways in these conditions.
-When traveling up or down slopes, keep the bucket on uphill side and just above ground level.
+Use extra care on soft, rocky or frozen ground because machine may slip sideways in these conditions.
+When traveling up or down steep slopes, keep the bucket or blade on uphill side and just above ground level.